anywhichway/reasondb/README.md

 // Create a database at the directory location provided using @key as the primary key on all objects.
 // Store data using localStorage.
 In the browser this is window.localStorage and the directory location is ignored.
 // On the server JSON files are created.
-The arguments `true` and `true` force the sharing of indexes across
+The arguments `true`, `true`, and `true` force the sharing of indexes across
-// objects and the creation of new storage and indexes each time the example is run.
+// objects, the creation of new storage and indexes each time the example is run, and the activation of all inserted objects
+// such that changes to them automatically update the database and indexes.

-let db = new ReasonDB("./examples/basic/db","@key",ReasonDB.LocalStore,true,true);
+let db = new ReasonDB("./examples/basic/db","@key",ReasonDB.LocalStore,true,true,true);

 // Define a Person class.
 Classes are optional.
 ReasonDB can store items of type Object, Array, and Date by default. class Person {